top of page

 Submission Process:

-Please complete the entry form at the bottom of this page and upload images that conform by selecting how many images you plan to upload depending on your member type.
-This will automatically provide the total for you submissions and by clicking on your selection, the number of upload form fields will be revealed.
-This is clearly explained on the form below.
+Please complete the entry form at the bottom of this page and upload images by selecting how many images you plan to upload depending on your member type.
+Upon clicking on the number of images you'd like upload, the form will display upload form field boxes for attaching each image.

-After you upload your images you will be required to provide details about them to include first/last name, title of submission, dimension, medium, price/NFS, and your website/social media.
+After you upload your images you will be required to provide a list with details about each submission include first/last name, title of submission, dimension, medium, price/NFS.
+Please prepare your list to look like this:

 Submissions can be paid for by credit card or PayPal.
 We cannot accept wire transfers or other forms of payment.